José María Estudillo

-José María Estudillo (died April 8, 1830) was a Spanish-born Californio military officer and early settler of San Diego.
-He is the founder of the Estudillo family of California and served as Commandant of the Presidio of San Diego.
+José María Estudillo (c.
+1772 – 8 April 1830) was a Spanish-born Californio military officer who served in the Spanish and Mexican armies in the Californias.
+He was one of the early settlers of San Diego and the founder of the prominent Estudillo family.
+He served twice as Commandant of the Presidio of San Diego and oversaw the initial construction of the historic Casa de Estudillo.